sjanel/coincenter/README.md

 For instance, to print total balance on Kraken and Bithumb exchanges, with a summary currency of *Euro*:

 ```
-coincenter --balance eur,kraken,bithumb
+coincenter balance eur,kraken,bithumb
 ```

 By default, the balance displayed is the available one, with opened orders remaining unmatched amounts deduced.
-To include balance in use as well, `--balance-in-use` should be added.
+To include balance in use as well, `--in-use` should be added.

 ### Single Trade

-A single trade per market / exchange can be done in a simple way supporting 3 parameterized price choser strategies.
+A single trade per market / exchange can be done in a simple way supporting 3 parameterized price chooser strategies.
 It is 'single' in the sense that trade is made in one step (see [Multi Trade](#multi-trade)), in an existing market of provided exchange(s) Similarly to other options, list of exchanges is optional.
 If empty, all exchanges having some balance for given start amount may be considered.
 Then, exchanges are sorted in decreasing order of available amounts, and are selected until total available reaches the desired one.

 Given start amount can be absolute, or relative with the `%` character.
 In the latter case, the total start amount will be computed from the total available amounts of the matching exchanges.
 Percentages should not be larger than `100` and may be decimal numbers.